Logiqx/wca-ipy-www/README.md

 This project started on the [SpeedSolving.com](https://www.speedsolving.com/forum/threads/how-fast-are-the-over-40s-in-competitions.54128/) forum.

-This project contains a number of Jupyter Notebooks (iPython / iPy) to produce reports for the senior cubing community.
+It contains a number of Jupyter Notebooks (iPython / iPy) to produce reports for the senior cubing community.

 Currently Available: